Measurement of capital - frequently asked questions

 Yes.
 Each additional issuance needs to separately comply with all the requirements under the relevant prudential standards.

 In an additional tranche, the MCN set at the time of the initial issuance will be used, so that the tranches are fungible.
 That number must not exceed the price of the instrument in the additional tranche divided by 20 per cent of the issuer’s ordinary share price at the time of issue of the additional tranche.
-If the MCN set at the time of the initial issuance is the maximum permitted under the Standard, an additional fungible tranche will be possible only if the issuer’s ordinary share price at the time of issue of the additional tranche is equal to or lower than the share price at the initial issuance date.
+If the MCN set at the time of the initial issuance is the maximum permitted under the relevant prudential standard, an additional fungible tranche will be possible only if the issuer’s ordinary share price at the time of issue of the additional tranche is equal to or lower than the share price at the initial issuance date.

 4.1: What is required of an issuer in relation to the cross-default clauses requirement contained in the relevant prudential standards?